 Huge dynamics explode in my listening room.
 A “go to” cut is “Glory!
 Glory!” from the Underworld LP Underneath the Radar.
 The album is worth buying for only this one cut.
 Another is “Peace Frog” on The Doors LP Morrison Hotel.
 The very fast attack readily delivers a “punch in the gut” sensation that encourages a physical reaction to the performance.
 You feel the music.
 Powerful and fast, there is no blurring or reticence in communicating the power and drama of any cut.
 The Premium combines this dynamic ability with a fully rich and deep-into-every-note, tonally saturated very complete performance.

 All of Matt Bianco’s LP Who’s Side Are You On is a treat.
-The vocal compositions in this jazz-rock fusion brought a smile to my face many times due to a very real and complete sound.
+The vocal compositions in this jazz-rock fusion brought a smile to my face many times due to a very correct and complete sound.
 Notes from individual piano keys are audible which makes every chord all the more interesting and convincing.
 This is rarely audible with other upper end cartridges.
 Listen to side 2 of Zenyatta Mondatta by The Police.
 This 1980 LP offers exquisite drum and electric bass duets, along with the vocals of a younger Sting.
 The multi-track mix results in an engineered sound image, but is on par with many other studio albums: very good instrumental focus, but with little air or ambience.
 The fact that the UNIverse Premium lets us hear both the good and not-so-good aspects of this recording is a very good indication of the essential neutrality and excellent resolution of the cartridge.

 This cartridge really delivers cutting edge tonal quality and quantity.
 From the upper bass into the low treble, there is exceptional warmth and depth to all vocals, male and female.
 The treble benefits from less than average loading, as my usual setting of 320 Ohms suggests.
 There is a fine line for almost any moving coil cartridge where too low a resistance value (higher loading), such as 10 Ohms, results in a dark and dull sound that limits the amount of upper frequency harmonics and air we hear.
 Too little loading, such as 47,000 Ohms, offends with a brittle, harsh or bright sound.
 However, as the loading decreases, for example, from 50 to 47,000 Ohms, more openness and air is present.
 The key is finding that lowest cartridge loading/highest resistance setting that gives maximum air and high frequency resolution and feeling of openness and unlimited resolution and extension, but is just low enough (lower resistor value) to kill the glare and harshness.